Beagle Puppy Guide

 Vaccination Timeline

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Beagles have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to epilepsy and hypothyroidism.
+Beagles bring a medium build, a moderate shedding pattern, and breed-specific health risk around epilepsy and hypothyroidism — each of those shifts routine care in a different direction.

 Socialization Window